 Porcelain veneers are thin, custom-fit, tooth-colored shells that are and bonded to the front of teeth.
 Porcelain veneers are considered the most versatile cosmetic dentistry solution that is available.
 They can be used to restore your smile in several ways with just one treatment.

-Additionally, porcelain offers a natural looking and less bulky alternative to composite veneers.
+Porcelain offers a natural looking and less bulky alternative to composite veneers.
 Patients can expect to fit veneers in just a few appointments at Drs of Smiles in Mesa, AZ.

-What Issues Can Porcelain Veneers Fix?
+What Can Porcelain Veneers Correct?

 Porcelain veneers help with several common problems including:

 - Discoloration or staining

 Who Is An Ideal Candidate for Porcelain Veneers?